-The field of psychology contains within it many different levels of study and specializations in which to concentrate your focus.
+The field of psychology contains within it many different levels of study and specializations in which to concentrate your focus as you work toward becoming a psychologist.
 From associates to doctorate, and from a focus in clinical psychology to a focus in industrial organizational psychology, many different types of psychology degrees exist for one to pursue.

 In determining which psychology degree is right for you, it’s important to weigh a few important factors including how long you want to study for and what areas of psychology interest you the most.
 For example, if you want to become a child psychologist, in most instances you will need to attend a doctorate program in psychology to earn the appropriate credentials.
 Fortunately, career paths for psychology students exist at every level of study and the field itself is expected to grow at a rate faster than the average occupation from 2016 to 2026.

 This undergraduate level degree is typically completed in around 2 years and is an introductory degree in the field of psychology.
 Students will take general psychology courses and are, in many cases, using the degree as a stepping stone to obtain a bachelor’s degree in psychology or beyond.

 Although there aren’t a wide variety of careers available to associates degree holders in psychology, graduates might consider pursuing jobs as psychiatric technicians or aides in order to gain some hands-on experience in the field.

 The next level of psychology degree is a bachelor’s, typically a four year degree that allows students to take a deeper look at psychology and the many different subject areas within.
 Here students will usually be able to concentrate their studies in an area that interests them and take a wide variety of courses in topics like abnormal psychology, research methods, and child psychology.